DataBiosphere/data-portal/content-v2/analyze/portals/analysis-portals/granatum-x.md

 The source code and Gbox tutorial for GranatumX is available at <https://github.com/granatumx> under MIT license.
 All builds are deployed via Docker Hub at <https://hub.docker.com/u/granatumx>.

 ![GranatumX](../../_images/portals/granatum-x.png)

+## Software disclosure
+HE SOFTWARE IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ## Contact
 GranatumX Development Team (<mailto:lana.garmire.group@gmail.com>)